Last edited 11/3/2016

 This $49,000/inmate/yr is the average for all inmates, not the level IV security of death row inmate like criminals that will cost more, if not much more.

 For higher security inmates, which, likely, would include those transferred from death row, the costs range from $71,000 - $172,000/inmate/yr.
 (9), not $15,000.

 7) USA Today: "A Colorado study in 2013 found that death penalty cases took more than five years on average to complete, compared to 1 1/2 years for cases involving life without parole."

-Rebuttal: USAT didn't even consider how completely irresponsible Colorado judges are.
+Rebuttal: Of course, USAT didn't even consider how completely irresponsible Colorado judges are.
 Let's look.

 From arrest to sentence was, exactly, 12 months.
 The prosecution called more than 130 witnesses and introduced more than 400 pieces of evidence.
 It was 6 years from sentencing to execution.

 That's how incredibly wasteful Colorado and many other state judges are.

 Why didn't USAT use Virginia or Texas as examples, instead of Colorado?
 Guess.

 USAT wouldn't want to show that better management meant a better death penalty.